 Coverage for pediatric benefits is compliant with Health Care Reform and automatically provided upon enrollment into the CRI medical plan.
 These benefits provide important coverage for members through the end of the month in which they turn 19 years old, including preventive care, fillings, x-rays, prescriptions for lenses and more extensive services like medically necessary orthodontia.
-For more information, contact Blue Cross Blue Shield of North Carolina at the number listed on your ID card.
+For more information, contact BCBSNC at the number listed on your ID card.